 The 1970s were more systematic in their advertising.
 A recession, government regulations requiring stricter adherence to truth and fierce competition from foreign markets created an environment where market positioning became the norm.

 This move toward brands amplifying market position was most famously on display with the cola wars, launched in 1975 with the Pepsi Challenge.
 The battle lasted decades and featured many celebrity endorsements.
-The most famous of the 1970s, featuring football star Mean Joe Green, illustrated both the athlete as pitchman and the marketing style that defined the time period.
+The most famous of the 1970s, featuring football star Mean Joe Greene, illustrated both the athlete as pitchman and the marketing style that defined the time period.

 While Mean Joe Green’s Coke ad was an effective pairing of star and product, the 1970s also included a rash of seemingly misaligned endorsements from athletes ranging from Muhammad Ali pitching roach traps (his picture was on the box!) to the famous commercial featuring Joe Namath’s legs in a pair of Ultramist pantyhose.
 Ask any person of a certain age from Baltimore, and they’ll likely remember Jim Palmer as a Jockey underwear pitchman.